-Integrating eCommerce will require a new supply chain process.
+Integrating ecommerce will require a new supply chain process.
 Rather than customers physically taking products home from your storefront, they will need to have it delivered to their home through a direct distributor or via a fulfillment partner.

 While it’s important to optimize each channel in the supply chain, it’s also critical you keep a good partner when you find one.
 The process for switching partners can be tedious, expensive and detrimental, so try to keep turnover to a minimum.

-5. Market your goods online.
+5. Market your goods online

 Selling online is a lot like selling in a store.
 The more traffic you create, the more sales you make.
-When building an eCommerce shop, it’s important to think about how best to market your products.
+When building an ecommerce shop, think about how best to market your products.

-Create unique product content.
+Create unique product content

 Content is a critical cog in your online marketing machine.
-As it relates to eCommerce, it’s important to create unique product descriptions for all of your items.
+As it relates to ecommerce, it’s important to create unique product descriptions for all of your items.
 Many businesses that sell online do not take the time to write unique, actionable product descriptions.
 You can gain a competitive advantage by writing unique copy and adding high-quality images for all your products.

-Use social media wisely.
+Use social media wisely

-Don’t forget email marketing.
+Don’t forget email marketing

 In the world of consumer sales, an email can be one of the most valuable pieces of information you collect.
 A creative email marketing campaign can generate repeat business, push a lead through your sales funnel, or help stay top-of-mind for future needs.
 Find new ways to collect emails on your website and send actionable, unique emails to your lists.